-Introducing NCD’s first IoT edge computer with integrated LTE Cellular, Ethernet, WiFi, and DigiMesh long-range wireless communications.
+Introducing NCD’s first IoT edge computer with Ethernet, WiFi, and DigiMesh long-range wireless communications and Optional LTE Cellular.
 Designed specifically for Node-RED users seeking a Cellular LTE communications solution to connect NCD sensors to multiple cloud platforms.
 Integrated WiFi and Ethernet communications makes it possible to communicate sensor data over local area networks.
 Powered by OpenWRT, this linux based computer comes pre-loaded with Node-RED and a NCD sensor parsing flow ready to communicate to a wide array of communication technologies and cloud platforms.
 The integrated MicroSD card slot makes data logging possible with extra software.
 Integrated user-programmable Blue 128×64 OLED display makes it possible to display connection status information.

 Upon unboxing the IoT Edge Computer, it is ready to be set up.
 To do so, first connect to the computer and open this new user friendly interface that allows for customization of the edge computer’s settings.
 NCD’s IoT Edge Computer Setup Guide is provided under the Resources Tab above and will serve as the overall manual for setup and initial use of this device.